Quarrel Looms As Woman Refuses For Her Roommate With Severe Anxiety And Depression To Get Emotional Support Dog

 Engaging in family therapy or mediation could help facilitate these conversations, encouraging both roommates to express their needs and come to a mutually agreeable solution.

 The security of having an ESA around can help people de-stress even more, which is good for everyone's well-being.
-The OP says that in order for one roommate to buy out their individual lease, it would be $7,200, so breaking a lease is not really an option for either one.
+The OP states that in order for one roommate to buy out their individual lease, it would be $7,200, so breaking a lease is not really an option for either one.

 They all live in a college town that has a severe housing shortage, so drop your advice for the OP in the comments below.